 In organic chemistry, Markovnikov’s rule is a principle that governs the addition of a proton (H+) or a Lewis acid to an alkene or alkyne, the proton or Lewis acid will add to the carbon atom that has more hydrogen atoms, For example, adding hydrogen halide to the alkenes follows this rule.
 It is given by Vladimir Markovnikov (Russian chemist) in 1870.

 For example, when unsymmetrical reagents are added to the unsymmetrical alkenes.
 The negative part is added to carbon with fewer hydrogen atoms as shown below:

 Addition of hydrogen halide to alkenes

 The addition of hydrogen halide to the alkenes is a highly regioselective reaction.
 In this reaction, two isomeric alkyl halides are formed.
 However, one is formed in preference to the other.

 In the above mechanism, the first step is the rate-determining step.
 The regioselectivity occurs in the second step.
-The stabilities of two carbocation control this.
+The stabilities of two carbocation control the product of this reaction.

-The addition of water to the unsymmetrical alkenes follows Markownikoff’s rule.
+The addition of water to the unsymmetrical alkenes follows Markownikov’s rule.
 According to this rule, the hydroxyl group of water attaches to the carbon of alkenes.
-Which has fewer hydrogens.
-Whereas hydrogen adds to the carbon with greater hydrogens.
+Which has fewer hydrogens whereas hydrogen adds to the carbon with greater hydrogens.

 The reaction of hydrogen halide to alkynes follows Markovnikov’s rule.
 This reaction is catalyzed by metallic halides.